-- Each student compiles an individual examination programme.
+- a.
+Each student compiles an individual examination programme.
 The individual programme consists of the compulsory courses of the programme and the electives. - b.
-The individual examination programme must be approved by the Examining Board.
+The electives and the deviation of the study programme described must be approved by the Examining Board.
 This procedure is outlined in the Rules and Regulations. - c.
 The individual examination programme may cover more credits than the legally required study load of the programme.